 Grievers rarely follow-up with “call me if you need anything” because when the loss is fresh and heavy they often don’t know which way is up, let alone what they need.
 Start with a specific offer to help and be open to any other suggestions they might have for you.

 We’ve all fumbled our attempts at empathy (#attempathy).
 We’ve all resorted to cliched platitudes when we couldn’t figure out what to say.
 That’s okay.
 We’re human.
 We mess things up – often.
 Forgive yourself.

 You can choose differently next time.
 You can be a heart with ears.
 You can circle back and check in.
 You can offer to help and show you really mean it.

 It takes a bit of practice to let go of the old and often-reached-for scripts.
 It takes courage to hold space for someone to be vulnerable.
 You might not get it perfect the first time.
 That’s okay too.

 It’s never too late to show up with an open heart, a willingness to listen and a desire to be of service.

-If you know someone who’s struggling with grief (fresh or lingering) I offer gift certificates for all my coaching services.
+If you know someone who’s struggling with grief (fresh or lingering) I offer gift certificates for all my coaching services and guidebooks.
 Contact me today at hello[at]innertravelcoaching[dot]com and we can create the perfect offering for your loved one.